Acknowledgements

 4. There should be only one type of currency used in all transactions for MVP, defaulted to SGD.

-7. The product is used only for expense tracking and consolidation, no real world exchange of money will be carried out.
+5. The product supports expense tracking and consolidation, no real world exchange of money will be carried out.

 Appendix: Instructions for manual testing